 Ecological equivalence assessment of the impact and offset areas will be conducted in accordance with the EEM guideline to ensure that the environmental values in the offset areas are equivalent to those being impacted by the project.
-Ecological equivalence assessments have been completed for the Offsite Infrastructure Areas (undertaken by GHD) and have commenced for the mining areas (undertaken by Ecological Australia).
+Ecological equivalence assessments have been completed for the Offsite Infrastructure Areas (undertaken by GHD) and for the Mining Lease Area (undertaken by Ecological Australia).
 The results of the ecological equivalence assessments and landholder consultation will be used to finalise the configuration of offsets.